ypanyukov/svgExample/README.md

 A simple charts.

-It is first application wheare i use SVG technology.
+It is first application where i use SVG technology.